-Site telephone number:
+Supervisor telephone number:

-Pre K-8

-5-12 = Schoo ol setting

-Semester Fall 20 Spring 20 Summer 20

-Course Fieldwork Fieldwork Fieldwork Fieldwork

-Credits 3 6 9 3 6 9 3 6 9 3 6 9

-Fieldwork Hours 150 300 450 150 300 150 300 450 150 300 450

-Estimated Hours Hrs per Wk # of Wks

-Student information Student name:

-Student address:

-(Street) (City) (Zip co ode)

-Student email addres s: Student Banne er #:

-Site information Site name:

-Site address:

-ov.
-1 pr (Street) (City) (Zip co ode)

-Site's Distance in mile es trom BSU Cam pus:
+Academic Degree (e.g. M.Ed. in Mental Health Counseling, M.Ed. in School Counseling, etc.):

+What type of Post-Master's counseling experience have you had? (e.g. Outpatient Clinician/Supervisor, Program Director, School Counselor, School Adjustment Counselor, etc.):

+Where have you completed training in Counselor Supervision?

+BSU Counselor Supervision Workshop (face to face)

+BSU Online Counselor Supervision Training

+Other (please indicate where you completed your training in supervision.
+You will need to provide either a certificate of completion/syllabus/ any other appropriate document prior to supervising our student intern)

+I have not completed training in Counselor Supervision

+Important Notifications:

-• visor information visor name: Superv Supervisor email address:Supervisor title: Superv Superv risor telephone number: Acadei Academic Degree (e.g. M.Ed. in Mental Health Counseling, M.Ed. in School Counseling, etc.): ademic Degree (e.g. M.Ed. in Mental Health Counseling, M.Ed. in School Counseling, etc type of Post-Master's counseling experience have you had? (on/Supervisor, Program Director, School Counselor, School Ac Where have you completed training in Counselor Supervision?
-BSU Counselor Supervision Workshop (face to face) BSU Online Counselor Supervision Training Other (please indicate where you completed your training in so • provide either a certificate of completion/syllabus/ any other appropria our student intern) I have not completed training in Counselor Supervision Import tant Notifications: - Original copy of this form must be kept on file in the Department Bridgewater State University. of Counselor Education at 2.
-Approval of the proposed on site hours will be contingent upon the Director of Fieldwork's professional judgment and best practices.
-3. 3.
-Students are only eligible to complete Fieldwork if all other pre-requisite requirements as stated in their program of study have been satisfied, regardless of future e planning this form may 1 indicate.
-4. The Department of Counselor Education has the right to approve or deny this application request as a function of their professional gatekeeping.
-Site Su pervisor signature Date: Studer nt signature Date: BSU Fi eldwork Director Date:
+- 1. This form must be kept on file in the Department of Counselor Education at Bridgewater State University. - 2.
+Approval of the proposed on site hours will be contingent upon the Director of Fieldwork's professional judgment and best practices. - 3.
+Students are only eligible to complete Fieldwork if all other pre-requisite requirements as stated in their program of study have been satisfied, regardless of future planning this form may indicate. - 4.
+The Department of Counselor Education has the right to approve or deny this application request as a function of their professional gatekeeping.

+Site Supervisor signature Date:

+Student signature Date:

+BSU Fieldwork Director Date:

-The original copy of all signatures must be on file with the Department of Counselor Education.
+All signatures must be on file with the Department of Counselor Education.